Cantons of the Federation of Bosnia and Herzegovina: Governance

 The cantons consist of municipalities.
-A canton has its own government headed by a premier.
-The premier has his own cabinet, and is assisted in his duties by various cantonal ministries, agencies, and cantonal services.
+A canton has its own government headed by a prime minister.
+The prime minister has his own cabinet, and is assisted in his duties by various cantonal ministries, agencies, and cantonal services.
 Five of the cantons (Una-Sana, Tuzla, Zenica-Doboj, Bosnian-Podrinje, and Sarajevo) have a Bosniak majority, three (Posavina, West Herzegovina and Canton 10) have a Bosnian Croat majority, while two of them (Central Bosnia and Herzegovina-Neretva) are "ethnically mixed", meaning neither ethnic group has a majority and there are special legislative procedures for the protection of their political interests.